 V: Requiem for the Lizard

-However, they had not missed out on the general danger posed to human populations; unexplained disappearances had quickly stopped most paleontologists from venturing into the field altogether, and the discoveries of the few adventurous souls that did dare brave the wilderness were poor, since no one braved more than a few miles from the nearest shelter.
-Most good finds seemed to occur in isolated, inaccessible areas that would pose too easy a target.
-An entire crew could be taken and no one would question it for days, weeks, even months.
+But they hadn't missed out on the general danger posed to human population.
+Unexplained disappearances had quickly stopped most paleontologists from venturing into the field altogether, then when the truth was revealed, most were terrified past the point of even wishing they could go.
+The discoveries of the few adventurous souls that did dare brave the wilderness were poor since no one strayed more than a few miles from the nearest shelter, and only in Red Dust-supporting areas would anyone venture for even those short jaunts.
+Most new discoveries now happened in dusty museum basements where unprocessed fossils could still be found by the ton.

-But that was not what Bethany had gone to college for.
-Grubbing around for bone scraps like the rats so favored by the invaders was not for her.
-She wanted the Big One, the Find of the Century, the find that catapulted paleontology from its nineteenth-century roots truly into the twentieth century.
-So, after checking levels of the toxin in the wilds of Montana, a state rich in both fossil-heavy badlands and the harsh winters necessary for the life cycle of the toxin-producing bacteria, she told her boss and mentor, curator of the Museum of the Rockies, that she
+But back room discoveries were becoming rare, and research cried for fresh specimens.
+Grubbing around for bone scraps like the rats so favored by the invaders had long ago lost its fascination.
+Bethany wanted the Big One, the Find of the Century, the discovery that catapulted paleontology from its nineteenth-century roots truly into the twentieth century.
+So, after checking local levels of the toxin—Montana was rich in both fossil-heavy badlands and the harsh winters necessary for the life cycle of the toxin-producing bacteria—she told her boss that she was ready for a new find.

-"I wish you wouldn't do this," Mick Johnson, curator and the man who first inspired her in her career path, told her disapprovingly.
+"I wish you wouldn't do this," murmured Mick Johnson, curator of the Museum of the Rockies and the man, aside from her father, most responsible for her career choice, his lined face a mix of disapproval and worry.
 "Finding a new species of dinosaur isn't worth your life.
-We've plenty to study right here, where it's relatively safe.
+We have plenty to study right here, where it's relatively safe.
 Besides, even if you did find something major, you wouldn't be able to haul it out yourself."

 "I can mark the spot on a map.
 Someday someone will be able to go back for it."
 Bethany's face hardened.
-"This isn't what I was meant to do," she told him, firm and resolute.
-"I need to be out there, like I was in the early days.
+"This isn't what I was meant to do.
+I need to be out there, like I was in the early days.
 The way our forefathers started.
 I want to be like Barnum Brown and Roy Chapman Andrews!
 I've gone soft, Mick.
 Terribly soft.
-Good grief, I've gained sixty pounds since the first mother ships arrived."
+Good grief, I've gained seventy pounds since the first mother ships arrived.
+Ten pounds a year."
 She looked unconsciously towards the ceiling though most mother ships were still gone, only a few hanging ominously over the warmer areas of the world, and Montana had never boasted its own.
 "Besides, what if it wasn't a comet that destroyed the dinosaurs?"

 "Be careful what you say.
 Don't let the wrong ears hear that," Mick warned.